 CBC is our recommended option if you want a free and open-source solver.
 CBC can be installed via conda on Linux and macOS by running 'conda install -c conda-forge coincbc'.
-Windows binary packages are somewhat more difficult to install, due to limited information on the CBC website.
-We recommend you download the relevant binary for CBC 2.9.9 and add cbc.exe to a directory known to PATH (e.g. an Anaconda environment 'bin' directory).
+Windows binary packages are somewhat more difficult to install, due to limited information on the CBC website, but can be found within their list of binaries.
+We recommend you download the relevant binary for CBC 2.10 and add cbc.exe to a directory known to PATH (e.g. an Anaconda environment 'bin' directory).